I'll say it again: I want a Queen City Winter Classic

 Fan Fest: A legends meet and greet with photos, autographs and Q/A with Cincinnati hockey greats of the past: Former Stingers, Barry Melrose, Mark Messier, Mike Gartner and Robbie Ftorek.
 Former Cyclones Chuck Weber, Don Biggs, Paul Lawless, Dennis Desrosiers.
 Former Mighty Ducks Mike Babcock, Jean-Sébastien Giguère, Chris Kunitz and Matt Cullen.

-Activities: Various activities would take place on Fountain Square, at Heritage Bank Arena, PBS and GABP.
+Activities: Various activities would take place on Fountain Square, around The Banks and in OTR.
 Fans could skate on Fountain Square, attend Hockey 101 clinics and take part in various interactive activities on the plaza level between GABP and Heritage Bank.
-How about we create rinks for skating at The Banks?
-Put a couple of rinks on Freedom Way between The Holy Grail and Yard House.
+How about creating rinks for skating at The Banks?
+Put a couple of ice rinks on Freedom Way between The Holy Grail and Yard House.

-Voices present/past exhibit: Fans would get a chance to meet and do Q/A with Cincinnati hockey voices through the years, including Everett Fitzhough, Nick Brunker, Greg Waddell, Don Helbig, John Hamel, Andy MacWilliams, Terry Ficorelli, Wildman Walker and other hockey historians.
+Voices present/past exhibit: Fans would get a chance to meet and do Q/A with Cincinnati hockey voices through the years, including Andrew Mossbrooks, Everett Fitzhugh, Nick Brunker, Greg Waddell, Don Helbig, John Hamel, Andy MacWilliams, Terry Ficorelli, Wildman Walker and other hockey historians.

 Charity game: Several years ago Don Helbig, hockey historian and former voice of the Cincinnati Mighty Ducks, suggested an alumni game.
 Former Swords, Stingers, Tigers, Cyclones and Ducks would team up for a game with proceeds going to local charities.